Car Accident While On The Job

 One of the main differences between pursuing a workers’ compensation claim and a claim against a negligent driver are the types of damages that may be secured.
 Workers’ compensation covers medical bills and lost wages, but it does not compensate employees for mental pain and suffering.
 Additionally, workers’ compensation benefits will not cover any costs associated with property damage to a vehicle.
 Thus, bringing a personal injury lawsuit against a negligent third party also may be a useful option to explore as a victim.

 To learn more about your legal rights following a car accident on the job, call our office to set up a free, confidential consultation.
 Our Chicago attorneys are focused on pursuing benefits for employees following a work-related accident.
 Not only are we familiar with Illinois workers’ compensation laws, but also we have decades of combined experience representing workers in a variety of industries.
 While insurance companies may strive to deny or minimize claims, we work to fully protect your legal right to medical care and benefits.
-Our car accident lawyers help employees throughout the state, including people in Champaign, Aurora, Springfield, and Quincy, as well as other cities in Cook, Sangamon, Winnebago, Champaign, Adams, and Kane Counties.
+Our car accident lawyers help employees throughout the state, including people in Champaign, Aurora, Springfield, and Quincy, as well as other cities in Cook, Sangamon, Winnebago, Champaign, Adams, Kendall, and Kane Counties.
 Contact our office to set up a free consultation online or by calling 312-724-5846.